Save on pet insurance for your pet

 Prevent When Possible

-Dog fights can be scary for a dog owner to witness and also quite scary for your dog.
+Dog fights can be scary for a pet parent to witness and also quite scary for your dog.
 The absolute best prevention for bite wounds is to keep control over your dog and know your surroundings when you are out with your pup.
 If you are in a public area with other dogs around, keep your dog on a tight leash and within your control.
 Don't let your dog roam freely outside around your house or with you on running trails or public areas.
 Dog training classes are helpful for teaching your dog obedience.
 However, not all dogs will be as well behaved as your dog might be.